Exporting High-Quality Video With Small File Sizes In Premiere

 Match sequence settings

-Note that the Bitrate Settings isn’t the same as the Preset that says, “Match Source – High Bitrate,” but the one you see further down under the video tab.
+Note that the Bitrate Settings isn’t the same as the Preset that says, “Match Source – High Bitrate,” but the one you see further under the video tab.
 I’ll get back to this in a minute.

 You will then need to decide which file format to render in.
 The most common format for online video is H.264.